jsamyakcjain/Advanced-Portfolio-Optimization-and-Risk-Assessment/README.md

 jupyter notebook

-Open Quant Project.ipynb:
-Select the Quant Project.ipynb file from the Jupyter Notebook interface to open it.
+Select the Advanced-Portfolio-Optimization-and-Risk-Assessment.ipynb file to open it.

 Run the cells: Execute the cells sequentially to reproduce the analysis and generate the plots.